automorphism88/snapraid-btrfs/README.md

 ## Dependencies

-- snapraid and snapper (recent versions recommended)
+- SnapRAID and snapper (recent versions recommended)
 - bash (version 4.1+)
 - awk, sed, grep, and coreutils (should all be installed by default in any modern distro, and any POSIX-compliant versions should work, as nonportable